Download Media Kit

-Senator McLachlan has been an advocate for limited government, for clean elections, and for strict adherence to the state’s constitutional spending cap.
+Senator McLachlan has been an advocate for limited government, clean elections, and strict adherence to the state’s constitutional spending cap.

-In 2012, on behalf of a constituent, Sen. McLachlan spearheaded a proposal requiring screening for heart defects to be conducted on newborns.
-The measure was touted as a simple, non-invasive, and cost-effective step which would save lives.
+In 2012, on behalf of a constituent, Sen. McLachlan spearheaded a proposal that requires screening for heart defects on newborns.
+The measure was touted as a simple, non-invasive, and cost-effective step, which would save lives.
 Gov. Dannel P. Malloy signed the proposal into law.

-Also in 2012, Senator McLachlan was named co-chair of the bipartisan Life Sciences Caucus which promotes public policies that support economic growth and scientific innovation in the state.
-The panel’s goal is to grow the state’s life science industries and attract young talent from across the country and the world to come live and work in Connecticut.
+Also in 2012, Senator McLachlan was named Co-Chair of the bipartisan Life Sciences Caucus, which promotes public policies supporting economic growth and scientific innovation in the state.
+The panel’s goal is to grow the state’s life science industries and attract young talent from across the country and the world to live and work in Connecticut.